TheProfs/pdf-to-image/README.md

 });

 pdfToImage.addListener('finish', () => {
-// called when all pages has finished rendering
+// called when all pages have finished rendering
 });

 pdfToImage.addListener('error', err => {
-// called if an error occured during rendering
+// called if an error occurred during rendering
 });

 // Where file is PDF File created by a FileReader instance pdfToImage.toImages(file);
 ```